Share this article

 Offer your hand for sniffs first

 Like dogs, cats rely heavily on their amazing sense of smell.
 During friendly cat-to-cat meetings, they’ll first sniff each other's noses, faces, and, yes, also their butts.
-If a scared cat begins to approach you hold out your hand at their level and let them sniff it.
+If a scared cat begins to approach you, hold out your hand at their level and let them sniff it.
 They may also sniff up your arms and around your feet too, and that’s completely normal (again, don’t take it personally).
+Stay still and quiet, without making any sudden movements that might frighten them away.
 If this security test has gone well, they may then rub their face or head bump your hand.

 Slow blink at them